hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 object B
-  import A._ // imports all members of A except the given instances import A.given // imports only that given instances of A
+  import A._ // imports all members of A except the given instances import A.given // imports only the given instances of A

 object C
   import A.{given, _} // import givens and non-givens with a single import